Studio Etiquette/FAQs

 How long will I have to stay at each level?

-We recommend Beginner students take at least 3 consecutive Beginner courses with us to build a strong foundation of skills that will equip them for more advanced levels.
+We recommend Beginner students take at least 2 consecutive Beginner courses with us to build a strong foundation of skills that will equip them for more advanced levels.
+However everyone learns at a different pace and the decision is up to you how long you stay at each level.

 We think it's great that you've studied other dance forms and hopefully that will help you in learning the art of Bellydance.
 But just like when you were learning other forms of dance you started out as a beginner, you need to do the same thing with Bellydance.
 Bellydance is a very particular way of movement and even though you may have taken Tap or Ballet for many years, the vocabulary of movement for Bellydance still must be learned from the roots.